ethereum/steel-website/content/blog/blog_posts/2025-11-04_weld_final.md

 The separation of specs and tests across two repositories created unnecessary complexity:

-1. **Multiple repository management**: New spec developers had to clone and manage two separate repositories
+1. **Multiple repository management**: New spec developers had to clone and manage two separate repositories.
-2. **Manual configuration overhead**: Test developers needed to manually configure the EELS branch and fork in EEST to generate test vectors
+2. **Manual configuration overhead**: Test developers needed to manually configure the EELS branch and fork in EEST to generate test vectors.
-3. **Complicated test coverage**: Getting test coverage against the spec was non-trivial
+3. **Complicated test coverage**: Getting test coverage against the spec was non-trivial.
-4. **Debugging difficulties**: It wasn't possible to drop into spec code from a test in a debugger, as the source was obfuscated via HTTP requests to the Resolver
+4. **Debugging difficulties**: It wasn't possible to drop into spec code from a test in a debugger, as the source was obfuscated via HTTP requests to the Resolver.

 By combining these repositories, we've eliminated these pain points and created a streamlined development experience.